Hidden Treasures in London

-As well as being our capital city, London hosts some of the most popular tourist attractions in the country.
+As well as being our capital city, London hosts some of the most popular hidden treasures in the country.

 If you're yearning for less of the famous and more of the unique experiences, check out this collection of the delights, off the tourist 'beaten track', for an intriguing, great day out.